civisanalytics/civis-r/README.md

 Setup
 -----

 1. Get a Civis API key [(instructions)](https://console.civisanalytics.com/support#/api).
 Instructions cannot be run on the Civis Platform if an API key is not found or if an API key is expired.
 By default, API keys expire after 30 days.
-Repeat these instructions when an expired API key must be updates.
+Repeat these instructions when your API expires.
 2. Add a `CIVIS_API_KEY` environmental variable.
 It is best to put this in `.Renviron` to accommodate the many ways in which R can be run.
 When a key expires (usually after 30 days), the new key will need to be saved in `.Renviron`.
 3. Alternatively, you may set the API key inside an R session: